SogoTrade rating

 - A probability calculator

-The order form can be filled by clicking the bid or ask on the chain display.
+The order ticket can be filled in by clicking directly on a bid or ask quote from the options chain.

 SogoElite